Paradise Alley Players Bylaws

 ARTICLE 12: PARLIAMENTARIAN

 The Board shall appoint a Board Member as parliamentarian who will consult Robert’s Rules of Order to resolve questions of procedure.
-The Parlimentarian engages in discussion, makes or seconds motions, and votes in the same manner as the membership.
+The Parliamentarian may engage in discussions, make or second motions, and vote in the same manner as the membership.

 ARTICLE 13: DISCIPLINE